Image UO Education Sign

 Ready to Work: Community (RtW:C)

 The goal of this project is to develop and refine an employability social skills curriculum for justice-involved youth with disabilities served in community-based juvenile services programs.
 Using a Participatory Action Research approach, the project engages stakeholders—including educators, juvenile justice personnel, vocational rehabilitation professionals, workforce developers, and youth themselves—through structured interviews, focus groups, and design team meetings.
+These activities identify barriers to employment, inform curriculum revisions, and guide the integration of authentic work-based learning opportunities.
+The project will proceed through iterative development and pilot testing across 30 community corrections sites, with the goal of producing a flexible, evidence-based intervention that improves employment-related social skills, career self-efficacy, and long-term vocational outcomes for marginalized youth.

 Re-entry Services Technical Assistance for Correctional facilities, hospitals, and treatment center staff